Population Genetics

 In a two-locus model, the gametic (and therefore genotypic) frequencies need not be constant across generations, even in the absence of selection, mutation, migration and drift, unlike in the one-locus case.
 (Though allelic frequencies will be constant, in the absence of these evolutionary forces.)
 It is possible to derive recurrence equations for the gamete frequencies, as a function of their frequencies in the previous generation plus the recombination fraction:

-\[\begin{align} x_1' &= x_1 + r(x_2 x_3 - x_1 x_4) \\ x_2' &= x_2 + r(x_2 x_3 - x_1 x_4) \\ x_3' &= x_3 + r(x_2 x_3 - x_1 x_4) \\ x_4' &= x_4 + r(x_2 x_3 - x_1 x_4) \end{align}\]
+\[\begin{align} x_1' &= x_1 + r(x_2 x_3 - x_1 x_4) \\ x_2' &= x_2 + r(x_2 x_3 - x_1 x_4) \\ x_3' &= x_3 + r(x_2 x_3 - x_1 x_4) \\ x_4' &= x_4 + r(x_2 x_3 - x_1 x_4) \end{align}\](See Ewens 1969 or Edwards 2000 for an explicit derivation of these equations.)

 From the recurrence equations, it follows that gametic (and thus genotypic) frequencies will be stable across generations, i.e., \(x_i' = x_i\) for each \(i\), under either of two conditions: (i) \(r = 0\), or (ii) \(x_2 x_3 - x_1 x_4 = 0\).
 Condition (i) means that the two loci are perfectly linked and thus in effect behave as one; condition (ii) means that the two loci are in ‘linkage equilibrium’, so that alleles at the \(A\)-locus are in random association with alleles at the \(B\)-locus.
 More precisely, linkage equilibrium means that the population-wide frequency of the \(A_i B_i\) gamete is equal to the frequency of the \(A_i\) allele multiplied by the frequency of the \(B_i\) allele.